-Comment 3.
+Comment 3:

 Many disputes about the discovery of potentially relevant information stored in databases are based on deduction and inference, rather than empirical data.
-A requesting party may insist that certain types of information must have been stored in an opponent's database "because that's what should be there."
+A requesting party may insist that certain types of information must have been stored in an opponent's database because that's what should be there.
 Conversely, a responding party may estimate the burden of responding to discovery requests without ever testing whether its assumptions are accurate.
 Neither of these approaches is acceptable.
+Database designs are rapidly evolving and store data in new and unique ways.
+Basing requests on historical database designs may cause requesting parties to miss potentially responsive data.
+For example, NoSQL databases do not store information in tabular form, i.e., rows and columns, so standard SQL queries will not work on such a database.